pete33geo/MigrateSeismicImage.py/README.md

 - 2D velocity model as a 3D array, consisting x, depth, and velocity (2D meshgrids with 'xy' indexing)
 - Note that inputs must be in consistent units

+**In v0.1 the output image has the same aspect ratio as the input image, and needs to be manually rescaled!**

 ## Dependencies
 - Standard python libraries (Numpy and Scipy)
 - Image loading and saving requires [Pillow](https://pillow.readthedocs.io/en/stable/)